julianwangnwu/julianwangnwu.github.io/_pages/about.md

   <br>
       <b>2020/07/15</b>- Our paper "Tectonic control of Guadalupian-Lopingian cherts in northwestern Sichuan Basin, South China" got accepted. [<a href="https://doi.org/10.1016/j.palaeo.2020.109915" style="color: #3BB9FF">Paper</a>]
   <br>
-      <b>2020/06/22</b>- I will help to convene a session in <i>GSA2020 (Virtual)</i> with Drs.
+      <b>2020/06/22</b>- I will convene a session in <i>GSA2020 (Virtual)</i> with Drs.
 Ben Linzmeier, Adam Denny, and Huan Cui.
 Please consider submitting an abstract to our session:  <a href="https://community.geosociety.org/gsa2020/program/technical/topical" style="color: #3BB9FF">T105.
 Assessing the Fidelity of Geochemical Signals in Deep Time: Primary, Authigenic, and Diagenetic Signals in Proxy Data</a>.
   <br>
       <b>2020/06/15</b>- I gave a talk at <a href="https://goldschmidt.info/2020/abstracts/abstractView?id=2020004896" style="color: #3BB9FF">Goldschmidt2020 (Virtual)</a> and discussed our new findings of volcanically-triggered biocalcification crisis signals across OAE1a at Resolution Guyot, mid-Pacific.
   <br>